mtheggi/The-Dice-Game/Readme.md

-# 🎲 Dice Game
+# 🎲 The Dice Game 🎲
-Simple Dice Game implemented using HTML, CSS and JavaScript.
-Once the user clicks on Roll the Dice button, the dice will get thrown randomly, so that player 1 and player 2 both have their own dice values.
-Dice game will then announce a winner depending on whose dice value was higher, i.e, the Player with more Number on the Dice wins.
-In case of Equal number Game gets Draw.
+Using HTML, CSS, and JavaScript, a straightforward dice game was created.
+The dice will be randomly thrown after the user selects the Roll the Dice button, giving player 1 and player 2 their respective die values.
+The player with the most numbers on the dice wins the dice game, with the winner determined by whose dice value was higher.
+When there are equal numbers, the game is drawn.

 ## Deployment

-Deployed Website:
+Deployed Website: [not deplyed yet]

 ![The-Dice-Game](./images/Project.png)